hey-api/openapi-ts/docs/openapi-ts/configuration.md

 ## Clients

-By default, `openapi-ts` will try to guess your client based on your project dependencies.
-If we don't get it right, you can specify the desired client
+By default, `openapi-ts` will generate a Fetch API client.
+If you want a different client, you can specify it using the `client` option.

 ::: code-group